preet/libobdref/README.txt

 * Building: Installing a shared lib

+This is the preferred method of installing obdref.

 There are *.pro files included with obdref, and qmake is used to build the Makefiles for the project.